I HAVE $10,000 TO INVEST. WHERE SHOULD I START?

 Would you jet off on an exotic adventure?
 Buy that motorcycle you’ve always dreamed of?
 Upgrade your home entertainment system with cutting-edge technology?

 Instant gratification purchases often come to mind when talking about the what-ifs of money.
-Hey, we’re all human and it’s okay to want nice things.
+It’s okay to want nice things.
 But it’s also important to ask; is making the decision to purchase the things you want right now going to be a choice you’re proud of 10, 15 or 20 years from now?

 Is buying that new 65’ flat screen really money well spent?